3 years full-time

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

 York Law School is located on Campus East, the Department of Sociology will be on Campus East from 2020.
-The Department of Social Policy and Social Work is on Campus West.
+The School of Business & Society is on Campus West.
 Your teaching will take place mostly on Campus East, there may be some additional teaching on Campus West.

 As you progress through your course, you'll complete a range of assessments designed to help you develop the skills you need to be an effective scholar.
 Most of your assessments will be essays, with a few open and closed exams or presentations depending on what modules you take.
 You will also be expected to show the development of your legal learning through a reflective portfolio.